farallons/sea-lion/README.md

 ---

-- Generate the prime numbers up to and including a number
+- Generate the prime numbers up to and including a number (less than or equal to the max u32 value, 4294967295)

       cargo run [<number>]

-  If no number is specified, all primes in u32 are generated.
+  If no number is specified, all primes up to 4294967295 are generated.

-- Results are stored in the file _result.prime_
+- The generated primes are stored in the file _result.prime_